Noether's theorems and the energy-momentum tensor in quantum gauge theories: The energy-momentum tensor of simple theories

 \section{The energy-momentum tensor of simple theories}

-In this section, I will consider quantum field theories with just one field---a scalar field, a covariant vector field, or a spinor field---and derive the second theorem EMT for each.
+In this section, I will consider several simple quantum field theories and derive the second theorem EMT for each.
 This is meant primarily as a didactic warm-up exercise before I proceed to QED and QCD.